crondonm/Overborrowing_Replication_HR2025/README.md

 ./Replication/Data
 ```

 Then, you can run run the individual files located in the Figures folder.
 Subfolder Appendix contains the codes to replicate the figures in the appendix.
+Each file is named according to the figure it generates.
+For example, `Figure1.m` generates Figure 1 in the paper.

 ## 4. Tables

 The Tables folder contains the files that generate each table in the paper.
 Similar to the figures, you can either run `main_file.m` to generate the `.mat` files or download our data from the [link above](http://tiny.cc/HR2025rep) and place it in the ``Data`` folder.
+Each file is named according to the table it generates.
+For example, `Table1.m` generates Table 1 in the paper.

 ## 5. Calibration